Ogbogu-FsDev/EMR-Services--Lights-Sirens/README.md

 # EMR-Services-Lights---Sirens

-Welcome, Today I am here to 🎪show case my new micro-controller project “Emergency Services - Lights & Sirens” 🚨🚨🚨with the Raspberry PICO 🍇.
+Welcome, Today I am here to show case my new micro-controller project “Emergency Services - Lights & Sirens” 🚨🚨🚨with the Raspberry PICO 🍇.

 Buzzer(Requires Sound ON)🔊